microsoft/hi-ml/doc/developers.md

 information).
 * To remove an environment use the [az ml environment delete](https://docs.microsoft.com/en-us/cli/azure/ml/environment?view=azure-cli-latest#az_ml_environment_delete) function in the AzureML CLI (note that all the parameters need to be set, none are optional).

+## Testing

+For all of the tests to work locally you will need to cache your AzureML credentials.
+One simple way to do this is to set run the example in `src/health/azure/examples` (`python elevate_this.py --message='Hello World' --azureml`) after editing `elevate_this.py` to reference your compute cluster.

+### WSL

+You may need to install the ASP.NET Core Runtime in WSL.
+Follow the instructions [here](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2104-), replacing the latest version number when you get to `sudo apt-get install -y aspnetcore-runtime-x.x` with `2.1`.